Tired of replacing your media collection every four years? Owning stuff is so 20th Century: these days, the smart money gets spent on streaming.

 Both services are offered on most devices, meaning you shouldn't have a problem binge-watching wherever you go.
 Netflix is usually a bit faster coming to new devices, however, and because it doesn't have a media streaming device of its own, it's available on both the Apple TV and Amazon Fire TV platforms.

 Both services have extensive libraries of kids' TV shows and movies including Disney and Pixar hits.
 Amazon also has an impressive collection of cartoons, including both the award-winning Avatar: The Last Airbender and its sequel, The Legend of Korra.

 Both services have parental controls that can prevent the little 'uns from streaming horror movies, and Netflix also enables you to create separate profiles for each user and make the kids' ones child-friendly.
 Amazon recently rolled out its version of child protection called Free Time that allows you to set stringent time restrictions that can either limit your kids to so many hours of streaming per day or only allow them to watch content during specific time periods like, say, 6pm to 8pm.

 Personally, the kids area of the Netflix store feels slightly livelier than Amazon's kids section, but both are frequently updated with shows from Nickelodeon and Disney, as well as new, original content like the Kung Fu Panda spin-off or How To Train Your Dragon TV show.

 Netflix has long had the edge over Amazon when it comes to TV: it snapped up the rights to stream Breaking Bad and it's commissioned critically acclaimed shows such as Orange Is The New Black and House of Cards.

-On balance, we think Netflix has the better selection of TV programmes - but that might be because we're more Breaking Bad than Vikings.
-We'd recommend searching both services for your favourites.
+On balance, we think Netflix has the better selection of TV programs - but that might be because we're more Breaking Bad than Vikings.
+We'd recommend searching both services for your favorites.